nanotalks/recipes/Western Main Dish/Peri Peri Chicken.md

 8. Once at the desired temperature, broil for 5 min
 9. Take the chicken out of the oven, and let it rest for another 15min
 10. Remove the pan fond, and bring to a boil in a small pot
-11. Mix cornstarch with **0.5 cups** of cold water, and add to the fond to thicken
+11. Boil the fond until thicken
 12. Serve with chicken as a dip